Identify the Error

 - Failed: Connection encountered an error during startup or restart

-Step 4: Validate the Domain Model YAML
+Validate the Data Model YAML

-Common domain model errors that cause connection failures:- Invalid YAML syntax — Check for indentation errors, missing colons, or stray characters
+- Invalid YAML syntax — Check for indentation errors, missing colons, or stray characters

 - Missing